dredhezad1/Portfolio/Detection of Credit Card Fraud using Python and ML/README.md

 ### Results

 To conclude, this project has focused on improving the safety of credit card transactions within Europe.
-We've created advanced machine learning models to precisely identify fraudulent activities while maintaining ethical principles.
+An advanced machine learning model was created to precisely identify fraudulent activities while maintaining ethical principles.
 This work helps in increasing trust in digital financial dealings, leading to a more secure financial environment.